Social news website: feedalizr

 feedalizr was a cross-platform, desktop social media aggregator built using Adobe Integrated Runtime that consolidates the updates from social media and social networking websites.
 Users can then use this application to update those sites from their desktop and view a consolidated stream of information.

-NowThis News

-NowThis News is a progressive social media-focused news organization founded in 2012.
-The company posts short (in most cases 15 seconds long) news videos and hyperpartisan content, which primarily emotion-driven in order to generate views and shares.

 Voat

 Voat, launched in April 2014 and discontinued in December of 2020, was also a social news website and is very similar to Reddit visually and functionally.
-The site had a far-right US political viewpoint.
+The site's userbase included a large number of alt right users, many of whom migrated to Voat after being banned on Reddit.

 Prismatic

 Prismatic combined machine learning, user experience design, and interaction design to create a new way to discover, consume, and share media.
 Prismatic software used social network aggregation and machine learning algorithms to filter the content that aligns with the interests of a specific user.
 Prismatic integrated with Facebook, Twitter, and Pocket to gather information about user's interests and suggest the most relevant stories to read.